daveremy/clubexpress-sdk/docs/development/progress-summary.md

 ## Current Status

-We have completed the initial project setup, successfully implemented the core HTTP client and authentication module, and now implemented the court discovery and booking functionality.
+We have completed the initial project setup, successfully implemented the core HTTP client and authentication module, and now implemented the court discovery functionality with a robust CLI tool.
 The SDK now has the following capabilities:

 - Project structure and configuration files
 - Core HTTP client with robust cookie management and error handling
 - Authentication module with login, session validation, and logout functionality
-- Courts module with court discovery, availability checking, booking, cancellation, and booking retrieval
+- Courts module with court discovery and availability checking
+- Interactive CLI tool with colored output and debug mode for testing and demonstrating SDK functionality
 - Comprehensive tests for the HTTP client, authentication module, and courts module

 ## Completed Tasks